 CERTIFICATIONS AND TRAINING

-• ACT for Beginners - Psychwire
+• ACT for Beginners with Russ Harris - Psychwire

 • Gottman Couples Therapy Level One - Gottman Institute